 It’s easy to get confused by the terms “dun” and “buckskin,” but duns often have additional dark markings called “primitive” markings.
 These can include a dorsal stripe along the backbone and stripes above the black points on their legs.

 Buckskins can be found in many different breeds, but they can also be registered with the American Buckskin Registry Association, Inc. (ABRA) or the International Buckskin Horse Association (IBHA).
 Duns and grullas are also included.
 Grulla (pronounced “grew-yah”) is a mousy grayish-brown shade of dun.

+Our second unique horse color is palomino.
 The golden stars of the horse world, palominos always manage to catch your eye with their flashy coats and flaxen manes.
 It seems as if they were made for the spotlight.
 After all, palominos have long been a top choice for TV stardom: Trigger was cowboy Roy Rogers’ constant companion, and kids in the 1960s loved to tune in to watch the lovable Mister Ed.